lostact/steam-depot-finder/README.md

 # steam-depot-finder
-Gathers appid, app name and depot size information for all depots on steam using reverese appinfo lookup.
+Gathers appid, app name and depot size information for all depots on steam using reverese appinfo lookup and saves the data as a json file.

 # Requirements
 `pip install -U "steam[client]"`